vladimirbuskin/ms-import/readme.md

 1. Read CSV record
 2. Insert PARENT get ParentId
-3. Insert CHILDRENS with ParentId specified
+3. Insert CHILDREN with ParentId specified
+4. If PARENT table has linkage to CHILDREN table as well, you need to make 3rd update query
 4. Repeat for all records in CSV file

-With this algorithm it is complicated to insert records fast in batches.
+With this algorithm it is slow to insert a lot of records.

 This utility helps to do it, by specifing temporary keys, which then replaced with read ids when values are received.

+1. Read CSV record
+2. Fill Structure, add records for each table for one CSV row
+4. Repeat for all records in CSV file
+5. Exectute insert Function, which do it in 2 passes, make records inserts and updates references if two tables points to each other.

 ```javascript